Replace a Contract and Keep its History With Grafting

 of your originalgraph-example

 subgraph.
-You can find this in The Graph Studio UI. - Follow the directions in the
+You can find this in Subgraph Studio. - Follow the directions in the

 AUTH & DEPLOY